Modern Slavery Act Statement

 - target supplemental training for suppliers in high-risk regions/sectors,

-Our actions as described above support the Thermo Fisher Scientific long-term commitment to respect the human rights of all people and to improve the quality of life in the communities we serve.
+Our actions as described above support the Thermo Fisher long-term commitment to respect the human rights of all people and to improve the quality of life in the communities we serve.

 Signed on behalf of Thermo Fisher Scientific Inc.